-- Annual vaccination against influenza is recommended for all persons aged 6 months and older. - Persons aged 6 months and older, including pregnant women, can receive the inactivated influenza vaccine (IIV). - Healthy, nonpregnant persons aged 2-49 years without high-risk medical conditions can receive either intranasally administered live, attenuated influenza vaccine (LAIV) (FluMist), or IIV.
-Health-care personnel who care for severely immunocompromised persons (i.e., those who require care in a protected environment) should receive IIV rather than LAIV. - The intramuscularly or intradermally administered IIV are options for adults aged 18-64 years. - Adults aged 65 years and older can receive the standard dose IIV or the high-dose IIV (Fluzone High-Dose). - 3.
-Tetanus, diphtheria, and acellular pertussis (Td/Tdap) vaccination - Administer one dose of Tdap vaccine to pregnant women during each pregnancy (preferred during 27-36 weeks' gestation), regardless of number of years since prior Td or Tdap vaccination. - Administer Tdap to all other adults who have not previously received Tdap or for whom vaccine status is unknown.
-Tdap can be administered regardless of interval since the most recent tetanus or diphtheria-toxoid containing vaccine. - Adults with an unknown or incomplete history of completing a 3-dose primary vaccination series with Td-containing vaccines should begin or complete a primary vaccination series including a Tdap dose. - For unvaccinated adults, administer the first 2 doses at least 4 weeks apart and the third dose 6-12 months after the second. - · For incompletely vaccinated (i.e., less than 3 doses) adults, administer remaining doses. - Refer to the Advisory Committee on Immunization Practices (ACIP) statement for recommendations for administering Td/Tdap as prophylaxis in wound management (see footnote #1).
+- Annual vaccination against influenza is recommended for all persons aged 6 months or older. - Persons aged 6 months or older, including pregnant women and persons with hives-only allergy to eggs, can receive the inactivated influenza vaccine (IIV).
+An age-appropriate IIV formulation should be used. - Adults aged 18 to 49 years can receive the recombinant influenza vaccine (RIV) (FluBlok).
+RIV does not contain any egg protein. - Healthy, nonpregnant persons aged 2 to 49 years without high-risk medical conditions can receive either intranasally administered live, attenuated influenza vaccine (LAIV) (FluMist), or IIV.
+Health care personnel who care for severely immunocompromised persons (i.e., those who require care in a protected environment) should receive IIV or RIV rather than LAIV. - The intramuscularly or intradermally administered IIV are options for adults aged 18 to 64 years. - Adults aged 65 years or older can receive the standard-dose IIV or the high-dose IIV (Fluzone High-Dose).

+3. Tetanus, diphtheria, and acellular pertussis (Td/Tdap) vaccination

+- Administer 1 dose of Tdap vaccine to pregnant women during each pregnancy (preferred during 27 to 36 weeks' gestation) regardless of interval since prior Td or Tdap vaccination. - Persons aged 11 years or older who have not received Tdap vaccine or for whom vaccine status is unknown should receive a dose of Tdap followed by tetanus and diphtheria toxoids (Td) booster doses every 10 years thereafter.
+Tdap can be administered regardless of interval since the most recent tetanus or diphtheria-toxoid containing vaccine. - Adults with an unknown or incomplete history of completing a 3-dose primary vaccination series with Td-containing vaccines should begin or complete a primary vaccination series including a Tdap dose. - For unvaccinated adults, administer the first 2 doses at least 4 weeks apart and the third dose 6 to 12 months after the second. - For incompletely vaccinated (i.e., less than 3 doses) adults, administer remaining doses. - Refer to the ACIP statement for recommendations for administering Td/ Tdap as prophylaxis in wound management (see footnote 1).